jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # New Lines
+This is a debatable style requirement, especially for simple queries with only a few fields or tables.
+However, the majority of queries will not be simple.
+By inserting new lines in-between SQL keyword sections, it assists legibility by using white space to distinguish different sections with the SQL code.
 ## <span style="color: green">A. Good</span>
 * Insert blank lines in-between SQL keyword sections such as FROM, JOINs, WHERE, GROUP BY, ORDER BY, etc.
 <pre>